butaixianran/Blender-Vmd-Retargeting/daz_to_mmd.md

 After importing, select character's **body mesh**, go to diff daz import addon's panel:
 `Advanced Setup` -> `Morphs` -> `Convert Morphs To Shapekeys`.

-Check "All" at left-up corner, then click OK.
+Check "All" at left-up corner, check "Labels As Names" checkbox at bottom, then click OK.

 ### Convert
 **Select Armature**, go to **Vmd Retargeting** addon's panel.
 At bottom, Rig section, Click "**Daz to MMD**" and wait.
 After it's done, now this is a MMD model.